 By Danielle Svetcov

-Plot: Jeanne Ann has lived a hard life, but this time she is sure she has sunk to her lowest.
+What’s it about?
+Jeanne Ann has lived a hard life, but this time she is sure she has sunk to her lowest.
 After her single mom quits her job, the little family heads to San Francisco for a new beginning.
-Unfortunately, the city doesn’t turn out to be everything Jeanne Ann and her mom had hoped for.
+Unfortunately, the city doesn’t turn out to be everything she and her mom had hoped for.
 Luckily, Jeanne Ann meets a new friend who is willing to help them through poverty even if Jeanne Ann won’t accept his help.

-Writing: This novel is sweet yet sad.
+My thoughts: This novel is sweet yet sad.
 It will really make you think about the people living on the streets, and how you can help them get back on their feet.
-The writing was confusing at some points, however.
 The characters were relatable and likable, and I was sad to have to put the book down at the end!